Moon of the turning leaves : a novel

 Citations

-APA Citation, 7th Edition (style guide)
+APA Citation, 7th Edition (Style Guide)

 Rice, W. (2024).
-Moon of the turning leaves: a novel (Large print edition.).
+Moon of the turning leaves: a novel.
+(Large print edition).
 Thorndike Press, a part of Gale, a Cengage Company.

-MLA Citation, 9th Edition (style guide)Rice, Waubgeshig.
-Moon of the Turning Leaves: A Novel Large print edition., Thorndike Press, a part of Gale, a Cengage Company, 2024.
+MLA Citation, 9th Edition (Style Guide)Rice, Waubgeshig.
+Moon of the Turning Leaves: A Novel.
+Large print edition, Thorndike Press, a part of Gale, a Cengage Company, 2024.

-Note!
-Citations contain only title, author, edition, publisher, and year published.
+Note: Citations contain only title, author, edition, and publisher.
+Only UCL Harvard citations contain the year published.
 Citations should be used as a guideline and should be double checked for accuracy.
-Citation formats are based on standards as of August 2021.
+Citation formats are based on standards as of May 2025.

 Staff View